-- Getting Started with Euterpea – a video tutorial on YouTube describing what to do to install Euterpea and test that the play function is working.
+- Getting Started with Euterpea (somewhat outdated) – a video tutorial on YouTube describing what to do to install Euterpea and test that the play function is working.
 Note: this video was made quite a while ago and the installation methods have since changed (see the Euterpea Homepage for details), but everything else is still relevant.

 Talks (Slides & Videos)

 Donya Quick.
 Keynote at Compose on Monday, June 24th, 2019

 Slides in pptx format on Google Drive (10mb) – includes all audio examples